 There is also a list of approved providers who offer accommodation for international students who are under 18 years of age.
 You can also speak to the Student Experience team if you have any questions about accommodation.

 Getting a part time job

-RMIT Career Development and Employment can help you find and apply for casual and part time work, including on-campus work, vacation work and cooperative positions.
+The RMIT Job Shop can help you find and apply for casual and part time work, including on-campus work, vacation work and cooperative positions.